 This recommendation and fix assumes that you are not currently eating a healthy diet; but even if you believe you are, you still may be missing out on a host of essential Vitamins and Minerals that are critical for strong nails with do not peel, crack, or split.

-Make sure that your diet is well rounded with healthy vegetables and fruits and proteins; all of which provide the building blocks that your body needs to rebuild tissue (including your nails).
+Include healthy vegetables and fruits and proteins in your diet; all of which provide the building blocks that your body needs to rebuild tissue (including your nails).

 One product that I swear by for improving my nail health, increasing the growth rate and strength is Collagen.
-Nails are made up of Kerratin, and Collagen provides the unique blend of Amino Acids that help to build them.
+Collagen provides the unique blend of Amino Acids that help to build your nails.
 Collagen has a lot of positive reviews and is one of the most popular dietary supplements in 2018 for promoting nail and hair growth.

-Following such glowing reviews, I just had to give this a try as I am always on the lookout to increase my natural nail length and strength.
+I am always on the lookout to increase my natural nail length and strength so I just had to give this a try following such glowing reviews.
 I purchased the Collagen Peptides Supplement and since using this daily, after about 2 weeks I noticed that my nails had grown quite considerably, around 1.5x-2x faster!
 They also appeared to be a lot stronger.

 4. Wear Gloves

-If you have to undertake household chores, or are required to undertake tasks that would require more frequent washing and drying of hands, then be sure to invest in a good pair of gloves.
+Invest in a good pair of gloves and wear them before you undertake household chores, or for tasks that need frequent washing and drying of hands.
 This will help you to cut down the need to wash and dry your hands.

 Regular Rubber gloves are actually very useful for protecting your hands and nails.
 I actually recommend that you use them anytime you clean, do your laundry, wash dishes or during other times that also expose your nails to water and chemicals (such as cleaning products).